openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

    vtune-gui
 @endsphinxdirective

-2. select “Configure Analysis”
+2. select **Configure Analysis**
-3. In the “where” pane, select “Local Host”
+3. In the **where** pane, select **Local Host**
 @sphinxdirective
 .. image:: _static/images/IE_DG_supported_plugins_AUTO_debugging-img01-localhost.png
    :align: center
 @endsphinxdirective
-4. In the “what” pane, specify your target application/script on the local system.
+4. In the **what** pane, specify your target application/script on the local system.
 @sphinxdirective
 .. image:: _static/images/IE_DG_supported_plugins_AUTO_debugging-img02-launch.png
    :align: center
 @endsphinxdirective
-5. In the “how” pane, choose and configure the analysis type you want to perform, for example, “Hotspots Analysis”: identify the most time-consuming functions and drill down to see time spent on each line of source code.
+5. In the **how** pane, choose and configure the analysis type you want to perform, for example, **Hotspots Analysis**: identify the most time-consuming functions and drill down to see time spent on each line of source code.
 Focus optimization efforts on hot code for the greatest performance impact.
 @sphinxdirective
 .. image:: _static/images/IE_DG_supported_plugins_AUTO_debugging-img03-hotspots.png
    :align: center
 @endsphinxdirective
 6. Start the analysis by clicking the start button.
-When it is done, vtune will give you a summary of the run, including top hotspots and top tasks in your application:
+When it is done, you will get a summary of the run, including top hotspots and top tasks in your application:
 @sphinxdirective
 .. image:: _static/images/IE_DG_supported_plugins_AUTO_debugging-img04-vtunesummary.png
    :align: center
 @endsphinxdirective
-7. To analyze ITT info related to the Auto plugin, click on the Bottom-up tab, choose the “Task Domain/Task Type/Function/Call Stack” from the dropdown list - Auto plugin-related ITT info is under the MULTIPlugin task  Domain:
+7. To analyze ITT info related to the Auto plugin, click on the **Bottom-up** tab, choose the **Task Domain/Task Type/Function/Call Stack** from the dropdown list - Auto plugin-related ITT info is under the MULTIPlugin task  domain:
 @sphinxdirective
 .. image:: _static/images/IE_DG_supported_plugins_AUTO_debugging-img05-vtunebottomup.png
    :align: center